B3Pay/ic-reactor/README.md

 ## Introduction

-Ic-reactor is a TypeScript library designed to simplify interactions between your frontend application and canisters on the Internet Computer.
-Leveraging the power of the `zustand` state management library and strong typing, Ic-reactor aims to make your development process smoother and more efficient.
+A TypeScript library designed to simplify interactions between your frontend application and canisters on the Internet Computer.
+Leveraging the power of the `zustand` state management library and strong typing, ic-reactor aims to make your development process smoother and more efficient.

 ## Installation

-To install Ic-reactor, run the following command:
+To install ic-reactor, run the following command:

 ```bash
 npm install @ic-reactor/core